- Download our Moving to Mexico Guide (PDF)

 + PRO: Inclusive education

-Mexico is working towards inclusive education to ensure that students with disabilities get the help they need in regular classroom settings.
+Mexico is working towards inclusive education to ensure that students with disabilities get the help they require in regular classroom settings.
 Specialised professionals such as speech therapists and psychologists collaborate with teachers to help students.
 Parents concerned about special needs education in Mexico can contact their school directly to enquire about the kind of support available.

 - CON: Public schools are not up to scratch